On the Equivalence Principle and a Unified Description of Gravitation and Electromagnetism: The Action Integral for a Charged Particle

-Another supporting clue for the unified description of gravitation and electromagnetism in the manner we contemplate comes from the action integral for a charged particle moving in a region where there are superimposed gravitational and electromagnetic fields \footnote{If the unified description we present is correct, such superimposed gravitational and electromagnetic fields may be called a gravito-electromagnetic field.}.
+Another supporting clue for the unified description of gravitation and electromagnetism in the manner we contemplate comes from the action integral for a charged particle moving in a region where there are superimposed gravitational and electromagnetic fields.
 The relativistic Lagrangian for a test particle of mass $m$ and electric charge $q$ is

 where $\Phi_G$ and $\Phi_E$ are the gravitational and electrical potentials.
 Even though there is no experiment to support it, the prevailing assumption in the literature dictates the action